BrickieToolShed/netbeans-phpunit-support/README.md

 - version 0.1.0 supports PHPUnit 4
 - version 0.2.1 supports PHPUnit >= 7 but < 9
+- version 0.3.0 supports PHPUnit >= 9

 ## Installation

 ### Locally

-Run `composer require brickie-toolshed/netbeans-phpunit-support` within your project directory.
+Run `composer require brickie-toolshed/netbeans-phpunit-support:[VERSION]` within your project directory.

+Where _[VERSION]_ is one of the versions above.

 ### Globally

-Run `composer global require brickie-toolshed/netbeans-phpunit-support` within your project directory.
+Run `composer global require brickie-toolshed/netbeans-phpunit-support:[VERSION]` within your project directory.

+Where _[VERSION]_ is one of the versions above.

 ## NetBeans configuration